tg970/PERN-Advanced-Starter/README.md

 > ![audit report](./src/assets/img/audit.png)
 > If you have npm v6+ installed you'll notice 0 vulnerabilities are found.
 I'm very proud of that, it wasn't easy!
-More about npm's new audit functionality [here](https://docs.npmjs.com/getting-started/running-a-security-audit).
+More about npm's new(-ish) audit functionality [here](https://docs.npmjs.com/getting-started/running-a-security-audit).

 To start the Webpack dev server run: